ninnzz/nmi_mysql/README.md

 from nmi_mysql import nmi_mysql
 ```

-- Initialization: Accepts two parameters, first being the config object and the second specifying the maximum number of connections in the pool (default is 20)
+- Initialization: Accepts one parameter, which is the config object

 ```python
 db = nmi_mysql.DB(conf)